 100

 OpenAPC, 2020; Pavan & Barbosa, 2018; Piwowar et al., 2018).
-A recent survey found that for journals charging APCs - a list that includes the most prestigious and widely-recognized OA outlets - the average APC was $908 (± $608 SD, N = 4418 journals), with 500 journals charged at least $2000 and 12 journals charging APCs over $4000 (Morrison, 2019; Singh & Morrison, 2019).
+A recent survey found that for journals charging APCs - a list that includes the most prestigious and widely recognized OA outlets - the average APC was $908 (± $608 SD, N = 4418 journals), with 500 journals charging at least $2000 and 12 journals charging APCs over $4000 (Morrison, 2019; Singh & Morrison, 2019).
 For many researchers, especially those working in the Global South1, these APCs are an insurmountable financial obstacle that prevents them from publishing in the most desirable OA outlets (Bahlai et al., 2019; Matheka et al., 2014; Peterson, Emmett, & Greenberg, 2013).
 This is true even for researchers with access to funding, as even modest APCs can consume a large fraction of their research budget (Pavan & Barbosa, 2018).
-Although publishers have attempted to address this with policies aimed at reducing or even waiving APCs for authors in some countries, many researchers in the Global South are ineligible for even partial waivers (Ellers, Crowther, & Harvey, 2017; Lawson, 2015, Table A1).
-This has led many to argue that the APCs allowing authors in low-income countries to read previously inaccessible journals are simultaneously excluding them from the same journals (Ellers, Crowther, & Harvey, 2017; Matheka et al., 2014; Poynder, 2019).
+Although publishers have attempted to address this with policies aimed at waiving or reducing APCs for authors in some countries, many researchers in the Global South are ineligible for even partial waivers (Ellers, Crowther, & Harvey, 2017; Lawson, 2015, Table A1).
+This has led many to argue that the APCs allowing authors in low-income countries to read previously inaccessible journals are simultaneously excluding them from publishing their research in the same journals (Ellers, Crowther, & Harvey, 2017; Matheka et al., 2014; Poynder, 2019).